-2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz, and to avoid LeGarrette Blount
+2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz -- and to avoid LeGarrette Blount

 With Jordan Matthews now in Buffalo, Ertz has the middle of the field to himself, and he's shown flashes of outstanding production over the past two years while finishing as a top-10 Fantasy tight end.
 This season, he could finish as a top-five option, especially in PPR.

-Once you get past the top-tier tight end group of Rob Gronkowski , Travis Kelce , Jordan Reed , Jimmy Graham and Greg Olsen , Ertz should in that group with Tyler Eifert and Kyle Rudolph .
+Once you get past the top-tier tight end group of Rob Gronkowski , Travis Kelce , Jordan Reed , Jimmy Graham and Greg Olsen , Ertz should in the next group with Tyler Eifert and Kyle Rudolph .
 He's definitely worth drafting in Round 7 in standard leagues and potentially Round 6 in PPR since he could lead all tight ends in receptions.

 Two other Eagles you might want to consider with late-round picks are Wentz and Torrey Smith .
 Wentz, unfortunately, plays at a deep position for Fantasy purposes, but he could emerge as a top-15 quarterback this year in all leagues.